GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 ordering logic from {{ordering}} for each connection.
 (Note that this ordering allows for overriding by explicit administrative configuration where required.)

+##Happy Eyeballs {#happy}

+###Overview

+Often, multiple choices of relay will exist for a gateway using DRIAD for relay discovery.
+Happy Eyeballs {{RFC8305}} provides a widely deployed and generalizable strategy for probing multiple possible connections in parallel, therefore it is RECOMMENDED that DRIAD-capable gateways implement a Happy Eyeballs algorithm to support fast discovery of the most preferred available relay, by probing multiple relays concurrently.

+The parallel discovery logic of a Happy Eyeballs algorithm serves to reduce join latency for the initial join of an SSM channel.
+This section and the preference ordering of relays defined in {{ordering}} taken together provide guidance on use of a Happy Eyeballs algorithm for the case of establishing AMT connections.

+Note that according to the definition in {{connection-def}} of this document, establishing the connection occurs before sending a membership report.
+As described in Section 5 of {{RFC8085}}, only one of the successful connections will be used, and the others are all canceled or ignored.
+In the context of an AMT connection, this means the gateway will send the membership reports that subscribe to traffic only for the chosen connection, after the Happy Eyeballs algorithm resolves.

+###Algorithm Guidelines

+During the "Initiation of asynchronous DNS queries" phase described in Section 3 of {{RFC8305}}), a gateway attempts to resolve the domain names listed in {{priority}}.
+This consists of resolving the SRV queries for DNS-SD domains for the AMT service, as well as the AMTRELAY query for the reverse IP domain defined in this document.

+Each of the SRV and AMTRELAY responses might contain one or more IP addresses, (as with type 1 or type 2 AMTRELAY responses, or when the SRV Additional Data section of the SRV response contains the address records for the target, as urged by {{RFC2782}}), or they might contain only domain names (as with type 3 responses from {{rtype}}, or an SRV response without an additional data section).

+When present, IP addresses in the initial response provide resolved destination address candidates for the "Sorting of resolved destination addresses" phase described in Section 4 of {{RFC8085}}), whereas domain names without IP addresses in the initial response result in another set of queries for AAAA and A records, whose responses provide the candidate resolved destination addresses.

+Since the SRV or AMTRELAY responses don't have a bound on the count of queries that might be generated aside from the bounds imposed by the DNS resolver, it's important for the gateway to provide a rate limit on the DNS queries.
+The DNS query functionality is expected to follow ordinary standards and best practices for DNS clients.
+A gateway MAY use an existing DNS client implementation that does so, and MAY rely on that client's rate limiting logic to avoid issuing excessive queries.
+Otherwise, a gateway MUST provide a rate limit for the DNS queries, and its default settings MUST NOT permit more than 10 queries for any 100-millisecond period (though this MAY be overridable by administrative configuration).

+As the resolved IP addresses arrive, the Happy Eyeballs algorithm sorts them according to the requirements and recommendations given in
+{{ordering}}, and attempts connections with the corresponding relays under the algorithm restrictions and guidelines given in {{RFC8085}} for the "Establishment of one connection, which cancels all other attempts" phase.

+###Connection Definition {#connection-def}

+Section 5 of {{RFC8305}} non-normatively describes success at a connection attempt as "generally when the TCP handshake completes".

+There is no normative definition of a connection in the AMT specification
+{{RFC7450}}, and there is no TCP connection involved in an AMT tunnel.

+However, the concept of an AMT connection in the context of a Happy Eyeballs algorithm is a useful one, and so this section provides the following normative definition:

+ * An AMT connection is completed successfully when the gateway receives from a newly discovered relay a valid Membership Query message (Section 5.1.4 of {{RFC7450}}) that does not have the L flag set.

+See {{loaded}} of this document for further information about the relevance of the L flag to the establishment of a Happy Eyeballs connection.
+See {{flowhealth}} for an overview of how to respond if the connection does not provide multicast connectivity to the source.

+To "cancel" this kind of AMT connection for the Happy Eyeballs algorithm, a gateway that has not sent a membership report with a subscription would simply stop sending AMT packets for that connection.
+A gateway only sends a membership report to a connection it has chosen as the most preferred available connection.

 ##Guidelines for Restarting Discovery